This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Baking Powder and Baking Soda

-Most homemade biscuit recipes only call for baking powder, but I was always taught to use both to get the height and texture to my biscuit.
+Most homemade biscuit recipes only call for baking powder, which is why you can find recipes for baking powder biscuits, but I was always taught to use baking soda to give my biscuits height and texture.

 Sugar

-A little bit of sugar goes a long way to making these biscuits special.
+A little sugar goes a long way to making these biscuits special.

 Butter

 I only use cold unsalted butter in my recipe.
-Melted butter won't give your biscuits the height that a great biscuit has—more on that in the pro tips and tricks section.
+Melted butter won't give your biscuits the height of a great biscuit—more on that in the pro tips and tricks section.

 Buttermilk